Skip to Main Content

 Assess & Reflect

-• Class discussion, be sure to call on members of each group depending on how divided
+• Class discussion: be sure to call on members of each group, depending on how the groups are divided.

 • The guiding questions may be asked of students during the lesson or as an “exit slip” per teacher preference.